LeonDLotter/ABAnnotate/README.md

   - Markers based on unique molecular identifiers (UMI):
      - [Lake et al. (2018)](https://doi.org/10.1038/nbt.4038).
 Integrative single-cell analysis of transcriptional and epigenetic states in the human adult brain. *Nature Biotechnology*.

 ## <a name="contact"></a>Contact

-If you have questions, comments or suggestions, or would like to contribute to the toolbox, open an issue or [contact me](mailto:leondlotter@gmail.com)!
+Do you have questions, comments or suggestions, would like to contribute to the toolbox, or would like to see a certain gene-category dataset added to the toolbox?
+Open an issue or [contact me](mailto:leondlotter@gmail.com)!

 ## To do
 - run thorough testing